for communication and dissemination activities

 a.
 Identification data: first name, last name, position/function, etc.;

 b.
-Date of birth; nationality; ID/Passport number (may be requested only if physical meetings in the European Commission buildings are organised for security reasons);
+Date of birth; nationality; ID/Passport number (may be requested only if physical meetings in the European Commission buildings are organised for security reasons); food-related allergies in case of physical events for the catering;

 c.
 Contact details: telephone, mobile, e-mail, website, street address, post code, country; social media handles or accounts;

-d.
+f.
 Curriculum vitae of the contractors’ staff or other stakeholders (experts, speakers, etc.) involved in the projects, trainings or event organisation (relevant experience, employment history, education, academic background, training, personal skills, competences, languages, technical skills, photo);

-e.
+g.
 Responses to interview/survey questions:

 - The collected responses to interviews/surveys will be presented in anonymized manner and/or as aggregated data in the reports including interview/survey results.
 These reports will be publicly available but will not allow for the identification of the data source.
 This means that you will not be identifiable in any of these reports and your personal data will not be made public.